Saturday, September 26, 2015

 |my mother's bun rieu cua (Vietnamese crab noodle soup)|

 Most people are probably familiar with or have eaten pho (one of the more famous Vietnamese noodle soups).
 However, some people may not have heard of or eaten bún riêu cua.
 It is another favorite noodle soup among my family and relatives usually made from live crabs.
-Instead of crabs it can also be made from snails or a combination of both ingredients.
 If you go to a Vietnamese restaurant you may not find it made with as much crab as in this recipe...at least I have not come across any so far.
-In the old days, and still common in some villages especially those in the Mekong Delta (in Vietnam) where rice is cultivated the soup base is made from hand pounding the tiny fresh rice paddy crabs to a pulp.
-This is then simmered to make a broth before straining to make the soup base known as "rieu".
+In the old days, and still common in some villages especially those in the Mekong Delta (in Vietnam) where rice is cultivated the soup base is made from hand pounding the tiny fresh water rice paddy crabs to a pulp.
+The crab bits and crab liquid make the soup base known as "rieu".
 This traditional method continues to exist but it is tedious work especially cleaning the tiny crabs!

 About 1 gallon water

 2 lobster shells and legs